 How much time will I be in therapy?

 That depends on what you wish to accomplish with the issues you bring to therapy.
 You might be working on something that is fairly brief, such as learning new communication skills in order to address some interpersonal problems.
 Or you might be seeking lengthier “depth” work, such as transforming one’s relationship with one’s self.
 The best answer to the question is that it depends on what you seek to accomplish, and ranges from a few sessions to many years.
 You are in control of how much time you spend in this endeavor.

 I love this question because it is certainly one I wanted answered when I first went into therapy, decades ago.
 The honest answer is “no”.
 In the process of this work, you may uncover painful truths about yourself and others, and you may even make painful choices, such as ending a relationship.
 However your well-being and your freedom to thoroughly enjoy your life, whatever that means for you, is the ultimate goal, and I will do what I can to help you.

 How much does it cost?

-My fee is $125 for a fifty-minute session.
+My fee is $140 for a one hour session.
 I am an in-network Provider for Medicare and most of the insurance carriers that reimburse for therapy services.
 If you want to use your insurance, please call your insurer, ask if Jeremy Cole is an in-network Provider, verify your coverage, your deductible, your co-payment amount, and request authorization of sessions if that a requirement of your policy.